AlexBriody/Azure-Project-1/README.md

 - Filebeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat monitors the log files or locations that we specify, collects log events, and then forwards them to Elasticsearch of Logstash for indexing.
+Examples would be syslog events events by hostnames and processes.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the /etc/ansible/files/filebeat-configuration.yml file to /etc/filebeat/filebeat.yml
-- Update the _____ file to include...
+- Update the /etc/ansible/hosts file to include [elkservers] and its ip address (private)
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to /etc/ansible/roles/ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?